-Prime Engineering turned to Trinity Power for help – the electrical engineering firm needed equipment onsite, quickly, along with logistical assistance.
+When they received the call, the engineering company turned to Trinity Power for help – they needed equipment onsite, quickly, along with logistical assistance.
 It was a Saturday morning, but when the phone rang at 8 a.m., Trinity responded, pulling its team together to design a solution, source equipment and provide turnkey logistics services, including prepping the equipment and getting all needed wiring in order.

 Specifically, Trinity Power took on the assignment of supplying the temporary equipment needed to power a 1600A, 600V distribution panel.
 Our team’s solution included a 1000kW, 480V generator, along with a 480V-600V transformer and all the required cabling.
 The equipment was onsite by 3 p.m., and Prime Engineering had the lights back on in the courthouse just three hours later.